veryCrunchy/TwitchPlays/README.md

 - Install the source code locally (using [git](https://git-scm.com/) is recommended)

-- Open a terminal in the folder you installed, E.g.
+- Open a terminal in the folder you installed.
+You can do this by opening a terminal and typing the following

 ```
 cd C:/Users/Username/Downloads/TwitchPlaysWii
 ```
+- Alternatively you can right click on the folder in your File Explorer and click on "Open in terminal"

 - Run the following command (make sure [Node.js](https://nodejs.org/) is installed)